Last updated January 2016

-On our Twitter, Facebook, Google+, and YouTube accounts, and on our OnPoint Blog, we encourage our followers and readers to participate in our conversation and we welcome your thoughts and comments.
+On our Twitter account and on our OnPoint Blog, we encourage our followers and readers to participate in our conversation and we welcome your thoughts and comments.
 While we will do our best to reply to all comments, @mentions, retweets and direct messages (DMs), we will not reply to anything off topic, including personal attacks and foul language.
-If you have a complaint, please feel free to contact firstname.lastname@example.org.
+If you have a complaint, please feel free to contact email@example.com.
 MAXPOINT is not responsible for anything expressed on personal MAXPOINT employee accounts as they do not necessarily represent the views of the company.

 Data Collected on Our Websites

-Prospective and current MAXPOINT customers may provide contact information through our websites to find out more about MAXPOINT, to be contacted by a MAXPOINT representative, or to obtain services from MAXPOINT.
-MAXPOINT (and its agents and service providers) may use this information to respond to your request, to provide services to you, and for business purposes such as marketing and research.
+Prospective customers may provide contact information through our websites to find out more about MAXPOINT and to be contacted by a MAXPOINT representative.
+MAXPOINT (and its agents and service providers) may use this information to respond to your request, and for business purposes such as marketing and research.
 We will not rent or sell this information to other companies.

 MAXPOINT believes that it is especially important to protect children’s privacy online.
 MAXPOINT does not knowingly collect or use any personally identifiable information from children under the age of 13.